-Mr. Chung Ling Fung, aged 31, is the Operations Director and was appointed on 1st January 2021 and is primarily responsible for our corporate sales, the operation and management of our Tai Po food processing and logistics centre.
+Mr. Chung Ling Fung, aged 32, is the Operations Director and is responsible for the overall management and development of restaurants chain in Hong Kong and Tai Po food processing and logistics centre.
 Mr. Chung joined the Group in 2012 and had worked at different positions from front line restaurant management to back-office operations.
-For the past 3 years Mr. Chung was mainly responsible for corporate sales and expanding the overseas market.
 Mr. Chung holds a Bachelor degree of Arts (Honours) in Economics and Marketing Management from Oxford Brookes University in the United Kingdom.
-Mr. Chung is the son of Mr. Chung Wai Ping, Chairman of the Board and the brother of Mr. Chung Chun Fung, Executive Director of the board.
+Mr. Chung is the son of Mr. Chung Wai Ping, Chairman of the Board and Chief Executive Officer and the brother of Mr. Chung Chun Fung, Executive Director of the board.

-Mr. Che Sing Wai, aged 49, is the Senior Marketing Manager and is responsible for our marketing strategy and brand development.
+Mr. Che Sing Wai, aged 50, is the Senior Marketing Manager and is responsible for our marketing strategy and brand development.
 Mr. Che joined the Group in July 2020.
 Prior to joining the Group, Mr. Che served various catering groups, including Global Food Culture Group, Café de Coral Group, Tsui Wah Restaurant Group and Hong Kong Ajisen Group, and has over 10 years of experience in marketing and brand management in the F&B industry.
 Mr. Che holds a Master's Degree of Business Administration (Marketing) from the University of Leicester in England.